airbytehq/airbyte/docs/integrations/sources/clazar.md

 #### Rate limiting

-Clazar Analytics has the rate limits of (30/minute), but the connector should not run into API limitations under normal usage.
+Clazar Analytics APIs has the rate limits of (30/minute) and for other APIs it's (120/minute), but the connector should not run into API limitations under normal usage.

 Please [create an issue](https://github.com/airbytehq/airbyte/issues) if you see any rate limit issues that are not automatically retried successfully.